What do you need help with?

 How does the VIGOR protocol work?▾

-The VIGOR protocol is decentralized and open source, anyone has the ability to lock EOS tokens as collateral and issue VIGOR against it.
+The VIGOR protocol is fully decentralized and open source, anyone has the ability to lock EOS and other tokens as collateral and issue VIGOR against them, or vice-versa.

 Is there a VIGOR testnet?▾